who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/01._Assignments/02._Conventions_OpenAPI_DotEnv/02._After/generate_openapi_specification.md

 Yes, it's a weird assignment because your result should match the provided OpenAPI Specification.
 The purpose of this assignment is to learn how to generate OpenAPI Specification for your server.

-## How to genereate OpenAPI Specification for your server
+## How to generate OpenAPI Specification for your server

 This step differs vastly depending on the framework and multiple approaches exist within the same framework.